SA6HBR/S1P-Multiviewer/README.md

 ![](https://github.com/SA6HBR/S1P-Multiviewer/blob/main/image/Explore.png)
 Click directly on the filenames or adjust the sliders for Parameter 1 and Parameter 2 to view graphs generated from the values in the files or the averages between them.
 You can save the value as a favorite to easily return to an interesting setting.
-Adjust Max VSWR to optimize the graph display.
+Adjust chart min-max and frequencies min-max, to optimize the chart display.
 Chart Type: Conductance, GammaMagnitude, ImpedanceMagnitude, LinMag, LogMag, PhaseDegrees, PhaseRadians, Reactance, ReflectedPower, Resistance, ReturnLoss, Susceptance and VSWR.

 ---

 ### HEATMAP: